hansreier/techreier/eDrops/src/main/resources/static/markdown/tech.md

 TODO how to use internal link.
 If possible.

+The below links works on github and partly in Intellij

 [Relative link to home in this directory](home_en.md)
 [Absolute link to home](/eDrops/src/main/resources/static/markdown/home_en.md)
 [Link to markdown](markdown.md)
 [Link to markdown anchor](markdown.md#Alternatives-to-markdown)

+The links cannot work direcly on webpage, because the markdown is included in HTML files with other names.
+Alternatives:
+- Use http external link to top of page directly
+- User http external link to position in page given by id (use # in href)
+- Use Flexmark to interpret markdown links to correct HTMl

 I use a relational database for structuring the blogs and metadata, and to enable to write and view the blogs online in various languages in the future.